-3. Love and Belonging
+3. Love and belonging

 The third need is for love and social belonging.
 We need to feel as if we are a part of a group or tribe.
 Human beings are innately social creatures.
 Our need for belonging includes family, friends, social circles, professional organizations, sports teams, and online communities.

-The fourth need is for self-esteem.
+The fourth need is self-esteem.
 We need to feel that we are respected members of our group and that our contributions are acknowledged.

 There are two types of esteem: the esteem we receive from others and the esteem we receive from ourselves, self-esteem.

-The fifth need is for self-actualization.
+The fifth need is self-actualization.
 At this level, we are able to realize our full and complete potential.
 We are free to become the person we were always meant to be.
 We recognize ourselves for who we really are and feel safe and comfortable in our own skin.

 On this level, we pursue self-expression in all its forms.
 We develop our talents and pursue higher spiritual goals.
 We allow our inner creativity to thrive.

-What Does Maslow’s Hierarchy Of Needs Mean?
+What Does Maslow’s Hierarchy of Needs Mean?